Goodwill Industries: Workers' wages

 Goodwill Industries International has been criticized for using a provision of federal labor law to pay workers with disabilities less than the federal minimum wage.
 Under Section 14(c) of the Fair Labor Standards Act of 1938, organizations can obtain a "special wage certificate" to pay workers with disabilities a commensurate wage based on performance evaluations.
 Of Goodwill's 105,000 employees in 2013, 7,300 were paid under the special wage certificate program.
 The National Federation of the Blind regarded it "unfair, discriminatory, and immoral".
 Other disability rights advocates have defended Goodwill's use of the special wage certificate to employ workers with disabilities.
 Terry Farmer, CEO of ACCSES, a trade group that calls itself the "voice of disability service providers", said scrapping the provision could "force [disabled workers] to stay at home", enter rehabilitation, "or otherwise engage in unproductive and unsatisfactory activities".
 Goodwill believes that the policy is "a tool to create employment for people with disabilities" who would not otherwise be employed.
 Goodwill stated that "Eliminating it would remove an important tool for employers and an employment option available to people with severe disabilities and their families.
 Without the law, many people with disabilities could lose their jobs."
 Goodwill urged Congress to "support legislation that would strengthen the FLSA and increase its enforcement", and to "preserve opportunities for people with disabilities who would otherwise lose the chance to realize the many tangible and intangible benefits of work".
 A 2013 FLSA fact sheet from Goodwill stated that "Without FLSA Section 14(c), many more people with severe disabilities would experience difficulty in participating in the workforce.
 These jobs provide individuals with paychecks that they would be unlikely to receive otherwise, as well as ongoing services and support, job security, and the opportunity for career advancement."
 Goodwill updated this policy as of June 1, 2024, and only 9 out of 149 local Goodwills in the US still issued the certificates.
 The goal is to, "transition people with disabilities employed under the special minimum wage certificate into competitive integrated employment."

 Lobbying

 A coalition of smaller charities in California complained about Goodwill's support for legislation encouraging greater regulation of donation boxes, calling the efforts an "attempt to corner the clothing donation market and make more money".
 Local Goodwills argued that other donation boxes divert money from the community and contribute to blight, and pushed for state legislation that requires owners of a donation box to clearly display information about whether it is a for-profit or nonprofit organization.

 Other controversies

 In another instance, California Goodwill locations were used for embezzlement.
 In 1998, an embezzlement ring perpetrated by store managers, stole from $1.5 million to $15 million in cash and donated goods.
 This led to Vice President Robert Sasson resigning.
+A former Goodwill General Manager Carol Marrs, committed suicide by firearm in 1997 after a search by law enforcement officers.